hielkemuizelaar/clin34_website/_posts/2024-07-05-registration-open.md

 excerpt: Registrations to CLIN34 are open.
 Click <a href="/2024/07/05/registration-open/">here</a> to register.
 Please note that registration closes on 15 August 2024.
 ---
 <div>
-Registrations to CLIN34 are open until 21 August 2024.
+Online registrations to CLIN34 are open until 21 August 2024.
 Click <a href="https://docs.google.com/forms/d/1k6OIpiuQNGu_xGr6X7opxAI1pdDm0F2S1-Ujx0KO1zA">here</a> to register.
 After registration, you will receive a link to the online payment system.
+Your online registration is considered complete only after filling out the form and completing payment. <b>Please use the same name in this form and the online payment system.</b> Participants can also register on-site in the Lipsius building on August 30th, between 8:30 and 9:30.
 The conference fee is 65 euros and includes lunch, coffee breaks, and closing drinks.
-Your registration is considered complete only after filling out the form and completing payment. <b>Please use the same name in this form and the online payment system.</b>
 </div>